Skip to content

 This is only a guide to the criteria you usually need to meet.
 Business Debtline may still be able to refer you to an insolvency practitioner if your circumstances fall outside of these criteria.
 Contact us for advice.

 An insolvency practitioner must assess your income and expenditure using the Common Financial Tool.
 The Common Financial Tool is an official method to identify a person's income and essential spending.
 It also works out an amount left over to pay to debts.
-It is similar to Your budget, but not exactly the same.
+It is similar to household budgets we use, but not exactly the same.

 If you can repay your debts in full within four years or less, you will not be able to set up a protected trust deed.